 -Manuel A. Carmona

 As we promised, we're going to be doing a series of Cosplayer Spotlights and were going to give a fun interview to those Cosplayers whom we are fans of.
-This week we're spotlighting the lovely Ami Sonia!
+This week we're spotlighting the lovely Kitten Cosplay!

-Truthful Comics- So Sonia, let's start by asking you how long have you been Cosplaying?.
+Truthful Comics- How long have you been Cosplaying?

 TC- Cosplay or Crossplay?
 Or both?